openmediavault/openmediavault-docs/ARM.rst

 Edit
 ^^^^
 Just to add or remove members from groups.
-Default groups created in the |webui| have a gid greater than 1000.
+Default groups created in the |webui| have a GID greater than 1000.
 Same as usernames that are created in CLI they are not stored in the internal database.
-Just edit, insert a comment.
+Just edit, insert a comment to store them.

 Shared Folder
 ====